achingachris/articles/draft/github-students.markdown

 4. You'll be directed to a simple application page, fill the details then wait up for the approval.

 In the mean time:
+I won't list all the tools available because they too many, I'll list the common and most used tools, be sure to create your account to be able to view them and all and enjoy the services while it lasts.

 ## GitHub Student Developer Pack Offers